License GuideSOC 17-2041

 Read more

 Biomedical engineers must complete continuing education to renew their licenses.
-Requirements differ by state.
-Most boards mandate a specific number of CE hours per renewal cycle, often including ethics and state-specific regulations.
-Check your state board for exact hour counts and approved courses.
+The number of required hours and which topics you must study depend on your state.
+Common requirements include ethics and state-specific regulations.
+Check your state board's renewal rules for exact details.

 Is This For You